360ace-Tech/360ace/docs/PRD-360ace.md

 - Navigation: consistent sticky header; logical tab order; focus traps only when needed; skip‑to‑content.

 ## SEO & Social
-- Per‑page meta and Open Graph; dynamic OG image generation.
+- Per‑page meta and Open Graph for hub pages.
-- JSON‑LD for organization, breadcrumbs, blog posts, and (optionally) services.
+- JSON‑LD for organization and website; no blog schema on hub.
-- RSS/Atom feed for Insights.
+- No RSS/Atom on hub; sitemaps for hub pages only.

 ## Security & Privacy
 - Security headers: CSP (with nonces), Frame‑Ancestors, Referrer‑Policy, Permissions‑Policy, HSTS (at edge/platform).